 Immunotherapy is a dramatic shift in how we fight cancer.
-Cancer makes it harder for your body’s immune system to find and destroy tumors.
+It’s not chemotherapy, radiation or surgery.
+Instead, it is a therapy that uses the power of your body’s own immune system to find and destroy tumors.
 Seattle Cancer Care Alliance (SCCA) physicians and researchers are leaders in discovering new ways to give your immune system the upper hand against cancer — making immunotherapy the science behind hope.

 Medical Director, Thoracic and Head and Neck Oncology

 Your immune system’s job is to protect your body against foreign invaders, like bacteria and tumors.
 Cancer can hide from the immune system and even trick the immune cells into helping — rather than harming — the tumors.
 Immunotherapy uses your immune system’s own fighting power to attack cancer.
 The body becomes part of the solution, putting immune cells back in control.

 Immunotherapy can be used on its own or along with traditional cancer treatments such as chemotherapy, radiation and surgery.
 Immunotherapy offers doctors and patients a new and powerful treatment option.